vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 When performing upgrades of Mastodon that require changes to the database schema, you **must** temporarily modify the configuration on the system running the schema change to bypass pgBouncer and go directly to the database.
 You will need to remove the line with the prepared statement configuration or set it to true, then change the DB port and DB name values.

-#### Object Storage
+#### Object Store

-We use the Digital Ocean object storage service, Spaces, which includes a content delivery network (CDN) to distribute media around the world, to reduce access latency for users and federated instances.
+We use the Digital Ocean managed object store (Spaces), which includes a content delivery network (CDN) to distribute uploaded and federated media around the world, to reduce access latency for users.

-Example of `.env.production` configuration settings relevant to Digital Ocean's Object Storage:
+Example of `.env.production` configuration settings relevant to Digital Ocean's Object Store:

 ```text
 # Object Store